An open API service indexing awesome lists of open source software.

 ## Connect to a child cluster

-When reading child cluster resources, such as node, the console uses the TCP kubeconfig in order to connect to the child cluster.
+When reading child cluster resources such as Nodes the console uses the Tenant Control Plane admin `kubeconfig` in order to connect to the child cluster.